blockchainapis/docs/docs/tutorial/pairs/get-swap-amount-in.md

 If you are willing to know the list of available pairs you can follow this tutorial: <a href="/docs/tutorial/pairs/get-blockchain-pairs" target="_blank">Get Blockchain Pairs</a>
 :::

-### amountIn
+### amountOut

-The amount of the source token that we are willing to sell.
-For example, here we put: `1000000000000000000` which correspond to
+The amount of tokenOut that we are willing to get at the end of the trade.
+For example, here we have put: `2000000000` which corresponds to `2000.00` USDC.
-`1.0` WETH.

 :::tip
-The token needs to be in his `unsigned integer form`.
+The token amount need to be in his `unsigned integer form`.
 This is because the blockchain uses only integer in his computations for more precision.
 To learn more you you can follow this tutorial: <a href="/docs/tutorial/tokens/display-tokens-in-decimal-form#step-5-display-the-token-in-his-unsigned-integer-form" target="_blank">Display the token in unsigned integer form</a>
 :::